 On this page

-- Vaccine safety
+Vaccine safety

 All vaccines registered for use in Australia and included in the National Immunisation Program must pass stringent pre-licensure vaccine clinical trials before they are approved.
-The Therapeutics Goods Administration (TGA) continuously monitors the safety of vaccines once they are registered.
+The Therapeutic Goods Administration (TGA) continuously monitors the safety of vaccines once they are registered.

-To learn more about vaccine safety visit:
+To learn more about vaccine safety, visit:

 Vaccine safety surveillance